tcroshaw/tcroshaw.github.io/README.md

 ![image](https://media.giphy.com/media/3o7TKOrTKTwdIFBi2k/giphy.gif)

-This project is an investigation into how Twitter data can be used to predict a major natural catastrophes.
-Specifically, can social data help us determine:
+This project is an investigation into how Twitter data can be used to predict major natural catastrophes.
+Specifically, can social data help us determine whether:
-- How large will the financial loss be?
+- There will be a large financial loss
-- How many claims will occur?
+- A significant number of insurance claims will be received
-- Which areas have sustained the greatest damage?
+- A large area will be impacted by the event

 This investigation was the Data Science Immersive Capstone Project at General Assembly in Sydney, Please follow the link below to view the progress of the analysis: